stevanapter/hypertree/README.md

 Dependencies (*var::def) are internal functions and should not be redefined.
 Other variables may be initialized on startup as part of d.q.

+The following variables must be defined by the application:

+	F
+	G (unless there are no grouping columns)
+	T (unless the underlying table = t)
+	Z (unless the underlying table = z)

+All other variables default to reasonable values.

 A: Rollups

 	Rollup expressions are q parse-trees: